rpwoodbu/better_git_for_bazel/README.md

 If you need to bring in just a tiny slice of a large repo, this can improve fetching time drastically.

 This is a fork of the `git_repository()` that ships with Bazel, so it is a drop-in replacement.
-It adds a new attribute called `sparse_set`, which maps to Git's [sparse checkout](https://git-scm.com/docs/git-sparse-checkout) feature, making it possible to depend only on specific directories in an external repo without having to checkout the whole tree.
+It adds a new attribute called `sparse`, which maps to Git's [sparse checkout](https://git-scm.com/docs/git-sparse-checkout) feature, making it possible to depend only on specific directories in an external repo without having to checkout the whole tree.
 It also utilizes Git's [partial clone](https://git-scm.com/docs/partial-clone) feature to avoid